Principal Investigator:

 Causal inference in health data science: advancing understanding and methods

 The ultimate goal of medical and health research is to improve patient outcomes and population health.
 As a result, the overwhelming majority of clinical and public health research studies ask “causal” questions, concerning the effect of treatments, policies, behaviours and other exposures on health outcomes.
 In many cases, especially in the current era of data deluge, these studies rely on observational (non-randomised) data to address causal questions.
-As a result, recent understanding of the challenges of making causal inferences, and related analytical methods, are critical to modern health data science.
+Examples include longitudinal cohort study data, electronic medical records or linked administrative data.
+Therefore, recent understanding of the challenges of making causal inferences, and related analytical methods, including those incorporating machine learning, are critical to modern health data science.

 This program of research aims to develop, disseminate and promote the adoption of modern causal thinking and related methods in medical and health research, through research within the following strands (sometimes overlapping):